Our Cloffice Space- Before and After

 Consider what you want your backdrop to be.

-Because it’s a nook in a closet; this is the perfect opportunity to go a little wild.
+Because it’s a nook in a closet, this is the perfect opportunity to go a little wild.
+Make it dark.
+Make it light.
+Install some molding.
+Hang some wallpaper!

 What looks good with your existing desk furniture and decor?
 What’s your budget?

-Since I was trying to keep this budget-friendly; I went with paint I already had in the garage.
-(The color is Rocky Bluff by Sherwin Williams).
+Since I was trying to keep this budget-friendly, I used the paint I already had in the garage.
+(The color is Rocky Bluff by Sherwin Williams.)

 3. plan out storage